tychota/blog/src/pages/2018-10-22-using-swizzling-can-save-your-life-or-not/index.md

 It is thus the best place to perform runtime logic !

-We must ensure that the logic is done once only (as it is not idempotent, if we do swizzling twice we go back to first place 🤪)!
+We must ensure that the logic is done once only (as it is not idempotent if we do swizzling twice we go back to first place 🤪)!
 We are using `dispatch_once` as per [apple doc](https://developer.apple.com/documentation/dispatch/1447169-dispatch_once).

 ```objectivec{numberLines: true}